1fanj/CMA-distributivity/README.md

 Code for [Testing Pre-trained Language Models' Understanding of Distributivty via Causal Mediation Analysis](arxiv)

 ## Installation
-This repo is built based on Python (version).
+This repo is built based on Python >=3.8.

 The dependencies can be installed by running `pip install -r requirement.txt`.